Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Conclusion

 \section{Conclusion}

 In this paper, we demonstrated that there are fundamental characteristics of existing datasets that encourage VAEs to learn disentangled representations.
-Based on the observation that the visual distances between pairs of data points correspond to their ground-truth distances, and that VAEs inherently learn these distances, we constructed a simple dataset for which state-of-the-art models were unable to disentangle.
-Finally, we proposed a modification to the VAE reconstruction loss that enabled successful learning of disentangled representations by changing distances in the data space.
+Our work provides a theory for how VAEs perceive distances between pairs of observations in datasets.
+We used this theory to provide intuition by constructing an adversarial dataset for pixel-wise losses over-which state-of-the-art VAEs fail to learn disentangled representations.
+Finally, we re-enabled disentanglement over the example adversarial dataset by again adjusting perceived distances, instead through a change of the VAE reconstruction loss to capture the ground-truth factors of the dataset.

 Our results highlight issues in current representation learning approaches.
-If we ever hope to apply these models to real world data, then overlap in datasets \textit{cannot} be a prerequisite---more advanced methods are required that can uncover meaning within the data.
+We find that the focus on regularisation for disentanglement is misplaced, rather, disentanglement is largely accidental, and careful choice of the reconstruction loss or data is needed to capture the ultimately subjective ground-truth factors.
+This is impractical in the real world, since perceived distances \textit{cannot} be a prerequisite for true disentanglement.
+More advanced methods are therefore required that can uncover true meaning within the data.